What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 - Currently hold a valid driver’s permit.

-Your SAIP annual premium will cost differently depends on your payment method:
+Your SAIP annual premium will cost differently depending on your payment method:

 - $360 annually if you submit in 1 single payment.